 We examine the research, not just the research headlines, to get to the bottom of why this simple bodyweight exercise seems to conquer all.

 What is a Nordic hamstring curl?

-As a bit of background, Nordic hamstring curls are an eccentric exercise (muscle lengthening under tension) that are usually performed with bodyweight alone.
+As a bit of background, Nordic hamstring curls are an eccentric exercise (“eccentric” refers to the type of movement) that is usually performed with bodyweight alone.

 Here’s how to do a Nordic hamstring curl: